uptane/uptane-standard/uptane-standard.md

 ### The Snapshot role {#snapshot_role}

-A repository's Snapshot role SHALL produce and sign metadata about all Targets metadata the repository releases, including the current version number and hash of the top-level Targets metadata, and the version numbers and hashes of all delegated targets metadata, as described in {{snapshot_meta}}.
+A repository's Snapshot role SHALL produce and sign metadata about all Targets metadata the repository releases, including the current version number of the top-level Targets metadata, and the version numbers of all delegated targets metadata, as described in {{snapshot_meta}}.

 ### The Timestamp role {#timestamp_role}